News» Go to news main

-“I had all kinds of animals growing up and wanted to be able to look after them and know what to do if one was sick,” he explains.
-“I really wanted to be a farmer and a vet when I was little.
+“I had all kinds of animals growing up and wanted to be able to look after them and know what to do if one was sick,” he explained.
+“I really wanted to be a farmer AND a vet when I was little!
 I realized just one of those jobs was enough as I got older.”

-Oulton is one of a long line of alumni in his family from Dalhousie's Agricultural Campus, including his great grandfather, grandfather, father and one uncle, his three older siblings and four cousins.
+Robert is one of a long line of alumni from the Dalhousie Agricultural Campus including his great grandfather, grandfather, father and one uncle, his three older siblings and four cousins.

-“It seemed like the right place — especially as I was hoping to practice as a large animal vet if I could get into vet school,” he adds.
+“It seemed like the right place - especially as I was hoping to practice as a large animal vet if I could get into vet school,” he added.

-Oulton was not only accepted into the Atlantic Veterinary College in Prince Edward Island.
-He is now a senior veterinary surgeon in the United Kingdom.
+Robert was not only accepted into the Atlantic Veterinary College in Prince Edward Island; he is now a senior veterinary surgeon in the United Kingdom.

-“When I was in vet school, I took every opportunity to get out and see large specialized practices throughout the summers,” he says.
-“I worked in Illinois, Alberta and Wisconsin during my summers, and visited practices in Kentucky, Florida, Ohio and Texas."
+“When I was in vet school, I took every opportunity to get out and see large specialized practices throughout the summers,” said Robert.
+“I worked in Illinois, Alberta and Wisconsin during my summers, and visited practices in Kentucky, Florida, Ohio and Texas,” he added.

 After graduation Robert accepted a position in Kentucky in a 40-vet equine practice.
 Part of his role was to accompany horses to other countries on flights, mainly to France, Ireland, and the UK.

-While in the UK, Oulton acquired a dressage horse, and while he didn’t compete himself, he became involved with British Dressage, providing lectures to local riders.
-Eventually a position within the National Youth Dressage Team became available in 2014.
-Oulton hasn’t looked back.
+While in the UK, Robert acquired a dressage horse and while he didn’t compete himself, he became involved with British Dressage, providing lectures to local riders.
+Eventually a position within the National Youth Dressage Team became available in 2014 and Robert hasn’t looked back.

-Initially, he advised on the management of competition horses throughout the year, eventually leading a British Team to the Federation Equestrian International European Dressage Championships each summer across many countries in Europe.
+Initially, Robert advised on the management of competition horses throughout the year, eventually leading a British Team to the Federation Equestrian International European Dressage Championships each summer across many countries in Europe.

-“From this experience, I was asked if I would be interested in working with the British Equestrian Federation, advising riders along with a diverse team of experts on an individual's path to championship teams representing Great Britain with the end goal being Olympic Games,” explains Oulton.
+“From this experience I was asked if I would be interested in working with the British Equestrian Federation, advising riders along with a diverse team of experts on an individual's path to championship teams representing Great Britain with the end goal being Olympic Games,” explained Robert.

-He began working with Eventing and Para-Dressage Teams in 2017 and is now the Senior Team Vet for the British Paralympic Dressage Team and will accompany the horses on their journey to Tokyo this summer.
+Robert began working with Eventing and Para-Dressage Teams in 2017 and is now the Senior Team Vet for the British Paralympic Dressage Team and will accompany the horses on their journey to Tokyo next year.

-Alongside these commitments, Oulten still works day-to-day in equine practice with a team of five vets he mentors.
+Alongside these commitments Robert still works day-to-day in equine practice with a team of five vets he mentors.

-“If I am traveling with horses, it involves daily assessments of each horse in the morning, watching them train or compete and dealing with any hiccups along the way,” he explains
+“If I am traveling with horses’, it involves daily assessments of each horse in the morning, watching them train or compete and dealing with any hiccups along the way,” he explained.

 He also evaluates horses in his practice for lameness or other treatments and is mainly involved when horses are having issues with performance or may be traveling to examine horses prior to purchase.

-And speaking of high-calibre horses, Oulton also had the chance to assist with some Royal horses as he briefly worked for the Queen’s personal vet.
+And speaking of high calibre horses, Robert also had the chance to assist with some Royal horses as he briefly worked for the Queen’s personal vet.

-“I have assisted with the Queen's horses both at Buckingham Palace and when they were at Windsor Castle,” he says.
+“I have assisted with the Queen's horses both at Buckingham Palace and when they were at Windsor Castle,” he said.
 “This was for her personal riding horses and carriage horses.
-It was certainly quite exciting seeing behind-the-scenes at both amazing stables.“
+It was certainly quite exciting seeing behind-the-scenes at both amazing stables! “

 His advice for those considering a career in veterinary medicine?